sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

 - Visual feedback of incoming telemetry?
 - Device telemetry is not updating cave temperature and humidity, propagate Azure Digital Twins events through the graph
 - Device properties are not updating cave alerts, propagate Azure Digital Twins properties through the graph
-- Visualisaton of the ADT model in a 3D environment
+- Visualisation of the ADT model in a 3D environment

 ## Additions, step-by-step